 Store your linens in a cool, dry place, avoid icky plastic bags and cardboard boxes.
 Linen has inbuilt insect-repellent properties (snazzy, we know) so you should have nothing to fear with those pesky moths.
 When you take linen out of storage, give it a good airing and a little hug.
 Naw, isn’t that nice.

-Then fold up in your hej hej linen garment bag for safe keeping.
+Then fold up into a garment bag for safe keeping.
 If you don’t want to hang mothballs in your wardrobe a natural alternative is hanging rosemary.

-All cashmere, no matter how good the quality, is prone to pilling.
+All cashmere and cashmere blends, no matter how good the quality, are prone to pilling.
 The pilling is a natural characteristic of the long fibres and can be easily removed by hand or using a cashmere comb, electric depiller or a sweater stone.
 Avoid depilling precious cashmere pieces too often as this may result in holes.